pedrotbaptista/pedrotbaptista.github.io/_pages/about.md

   <img src="/images/almendres.jpg" height = "200" width="400"/>
 </p>

 I am a Research Trainee at the Economics Directorate of the European Central Bank working with the Consumer Expectations Survey.
-Prior to that, I was a Research Assistant at the Financial Stability Department of the Bank of Portugal.
+Prior to that, I was a Research Assistant at the Bank of Portugal.
 I hold a Bsc in Economics from Universidade Católica Portuguesa and an MPhil in Economics from the University of Cambridge.<br />

 I am interested in studying the behavior of small entities and their dynamics within large complex systems.